Bluescape touch screen clients

 Touch-First UI Patterns

 Everything had to be sized and positioned for fingers, not cursors.
 Hit zones expanded throughout the interface.
 Navigation was restructured for standing users who might be at arm's length from the display or further.
 Stylus input was supported for precision work, particularly relevant for M&E customers doing annotation and markup.
-External keyboards integrated naturally for text-heavy tasks, with on-screen keyboard available when needed.
+External keyboards are integrated naturally for text-heavy tasks, with an on-screen keyboard available when needed.

 Reachability was the central constraint.
 On a 3×3 array of 86-inch monitors, the total display area is simply larger than a person can reach standing in one place.
 UI fixed at the edges of that canvas stops being useful for users working in the middle of it.
-The design had to account for human physicality in a way that desktop and web design never needs to.
+The design had to account for human physicality in a way that desktop and web design never need to.

 Summon to Me